Ehsan1981/CurveExtractor/README.md

 - [ ] Update the README with instructions
 - [ ] Test the log axis function
 - [ ] Implement automatic testing
+- [ ] Display estimated curve on the image